Climate action funding

 Here are some examples of youth-led climate action projects that you could take on with the help of a Clean Climate Action Grant!

-- Reduce the need for single-use items by purchasing reusable cutlery, dishes, mugs, or hand towels for your school or a local community center.
+• Reduce the need for single-use items by purchasing reusable cutlery, dishes, mugs, or hand towels for your school.

 How involved should youth be?

-Youth participants in grades primary to 12 should be involved throughout the process of envisioning and implementing the climate action project.
+mplementing the climate action project as possible, including the application process!
 The degree of youth leadership on the project will depend on the age and maturity of the youth involved.

 Junior high and high school-aged youth may come up with their own project ideas, think through the steps required and write their own draft responses to the application questions.
 Support and advice from the adult mentor may be required for creating the budget and finalizing the application responses.